 - For vegetables, remove ties and rubber bands.
 Trim away leafy ends, but leave about an inch to keep vegetables from drying out before they can be consumed.
 Punch some holes in the bags you may be storing the vegetables in to let air circulate.
 Pack vegetables loosely in the refrigerator.
 The closer they are, the quicker they will rot.

 - Fruits are pickier.
 Most stone fruits, avocados, tomatoes, mangoes, melons, apples, and pears will continue to ripen if left sitting out on a countertop.
-Items like bell peppers, grapes, all citrus, and berries will not continue to ripen, but begin to deteriorate on the counter and should be refrigerated.
+Items like bell peppers, grapes, all citrus, and berries will not continue to ripen but begin to deteriorate on the counter and should be refrigerated.

-- Generally, you want to store produce, in the same manner you found it in the grocery store.
-Tomatoes and bananas, for example, are never refrigerated, while leafy greens are refrigerated and in some stores, get a fine mist of water at regular intervals.
+- Generally, you want to store produce in the same manner you found it in the grocery store.
+Tomatoes and bananas, for example, are never refrigerated, while leafy greens are refrigerated and, in some stores, get a fine mist of water at regular intervals.

 - Most fruits will ripen at room temperature.
-However once ripe, they should be refrigerated.
+However, once ripe, they should be refrigerated.

-- With few exceptions, do not wash fruits or vegetables before storing because washing hastens spoilage.
+- With few exceptions, do not wash fruits or vegetables before storing them because washing hastens spoilage.
 Rather, wash just before eating.

 Cold moist storage

 These items will last longest when stored in the refrigerator vegetable and fruits drawer, which typically has a higher level of humidity.

 These items should be kept in a cold, dry storage area outside the refrigerator.